openfaas/openfaas.github.io/_posts/2018-08-02-read-only-functions.md

 {"action":"get","value":"stefanprodan\n"}
 ```

-Now let's apply a read-only root file-system and see what that looks like:
+Now let's apply a read-only root file-system and see what that looks like.

-In the function's stack file edit the following:
+Edit your function's stack YAML file and add a property of `readonly_root_filesystem` with a value of `true`:

 ```yaml
 functions: